Georgette-Lumbe/afya_centre/README.md

 7. Social media

     A bug was detected when the developer tried to align horizontally and centered social media icons.
 The developer found the solution by asking his colleagues on [Slack](https://app.slack.com/client/T0L30B202/C0L316Z96).

+8. Form issue

+   In the initial designs, the developer planned to use a modal to display a thank you message and the refresh page when the user submitted their details in the book form.
+On testing, the thank you message was successful done and display on the desktop but doesn't display on the phone.
+This stage required more knowledge with JavaScript to fix this issue.

 # Technologies used